geneseframework/complexity/README.md

 The force of the cyclomatic complexity is its simplicity: approximately, all breakflows (for, if, switch, ...) increase the complexity score of 1.
 However, this score is weakly correlated to the maintainability of the source code, which is much more important: even if your code coverage is excellent, a source code which is too complex to understand will be unmaintainable.

-If you are a human, you will read your code differently than a machine would do it.
+If you are a developer, you will read your code differently than a machine would do it.
 So if you want to know if your code is really maintainable, you must look at its cognitive complexity.

 ## 7. Cognitive complexity

 A project is maintainable if each method of each file is easy to understand.
-That is the goal of the cognitive complexity, which should probably be seen as the most important indicator of code maintainability.
+That is the goal of the cognitive complexity, which should probably be seen as the most important indicator of the code maintainability.

 ### 7.1 Definition